seemaullal/movie-favorites/README.md

 As an extension, you can also allow people to see the favorites of other users.
 The Challenge

-We need a webpage that can search for movies, and allow the user to save their favourite films.
+We need a webpage that can search for movies, and allow the user to save their favorite films.
 You should limit the number of favorite films to 5 – after this, they can only add a new favorite after removing one that already exists.

 You do not need to persist the favorite movies in a database and can instead store the information in the browser.
 However if a user refreshes the page, they should be able to see their previously selected favorites (assuming they do not clear the browser history/storage).